 Establish standing and ad-hoc committees as deemed necessary

-All Board Members: embership on the board shall require attendance at and participation in all board and general meetings on at least one standing committee.
-Board members shallmonitor issues within the Neighborhood Council boundaries participate in at least two (2) council supported or sponsored events and activitiesattend other scheduled community and planning meetings actively support outreach and the promotion of community participation and engagement fulfill the fiduciary duties and responsibilities of the neighborhood council as defined by all appropriate regulations and city guidelines.
+All Board Members: Within a 12 month period, membership on the board shall require attendance at and participation in all board and general meetings and on at least one standing or ad hoc committee.
+Board members shall:

+Monitor issues within the Neighborhood Council boundaries

+Participate in at least two (2) council supported or sponsored events and activities

+Attend other scheduled community and planning meetings

+Actively support outreach and the promotion of community participation and engagement

+Fulfill the fiduciary duties and responsibilities of the neighborhood council as defined by all appropriate regulations and city guidelines.

+In addition to the duties listed above,

 Area Representatives

-Identify and monitoring issues within their area within the Neighborhood Council boundariespost notices at the specified postings
+Identify and monitoring issues within their respective area within the Neighborhood Council boundaries

+Post notices at the specified postings

-serv as the liaison to and for stakeholder groups and/or organizations in their respective geographic area.
+Serve as the liaison to and for stakeholder groups and/or organizations in their respective geographic area

-I
+At-Large Representatives

+Identify and monitoring issues within their respective area within the Neighborhood Development Council boundaries

+Post notices at the specified postings

+Serve as the liaison to and for stakeholder groups and/or organizations within the Neighborhood Council boundaries

+Media Coordinator

+Maintains all social media accounts of ECWANDC

+Designs social media posts that sustain stakeholder engagement

+Stays up to date with all social media platforms

+Trains other board members to use social media

+Develops a posting schedule for all neighborhood council meetings and events

+Assists with posting on ECWANDC website

-Participation in the NC is entirely voluntary.
+Participation in the Neighborhood Council is entirely voluntary.
 No Board Member, Officer, Committee Member, or Stakeholder shall be compensated for their time unless the compensation is for reimbursement of expenses or services approved by the Board.

 Section 6: Vacancies

-Any vacancy may be filled by majority vote of a quorum of the .
+Any vacancy may be filled by majority vote of a quorum of the Board.
 Any person appointed to fill a vacancy shall serve for the remainder of the unexpired term.
 If a Board seat is vacated less than 90 days before an election or selection, the board shall not be required, but may so at its discretion, fill the vacancy.

 Section 7: Absences

 Unexcused Absences.
-A Board Member shall be permitted a maximum of unexcused absences at board and/or general meetings per Council Year (July 1 through June 30)
+A Board Member shall be permitted a maximum of three (3) unexcused absences at regularly scheduled board and/or general meetings per Council Year (July 1 through June 30)

-nexcused absence is the failure to provide written, email, or telephonic notice to the board, chair or Secretary 48 hours prior to the start of the scheduled meeting, except in an emergency.
+An unexcused absence is the failure to provide written, email, or telephonic notice to the board, chair or Secretary forty-eight (48) hours prior to the start of the meeting, except in an emergency.

-An unexcused absence is The Board shall provide written notice to the oard Member who reaches unexcused absences stating that the next absence result in the removal of the oard ember.
-Written notice can be by email or by first class registered mail to the Board Member's last known address.
+An unexcused absence is counted against the board member.
+The Board shall provide written notice to the board Member who reaches three unexcused absences stating that the next absence can result in the removal of the board member.
+Written notice can be by email or by first class registered mail to the Board Member’s last known address.

-Upon occurrence of the unexcused absence, the oard ember can be removed from the Council in accordance with the procedure outlined in .
+Upon occurrence of the fourth unexcused absence, the board member can be removed from the Council in accordance with the procedure outlined in Section 9.

 Excused Absences.
-A Board member shall be permitted a maximum of excused absences at board and/or general meetings per “Council Year” (July 1 through June 30).
-Upon the excused absence, the board member can be removed from the council.
+A Board member shall be permitted a maximum of three (3) excused absences at regularly scheduled board and/or general meetings per “Council Year” (July 1 through June 30).
+Upon the fourth excused absence, the board member can be removed from the council.